Looking for the perfect gift guide for a travel-loving lady?

 27. Tinggly Bucketlist Box

 If you’re looking for a creative gift for the travel-loving lady who has all the basics already, look no further than Tinggly’s Bucketlist Box.
-It includes gift certificates for over 600 experiences worldwide in more than 100 countries.
+It includes options for over 600 adventure travel experiences worldwide in more than 100 countries.

 These experiences aren’t cheap time-killers, either.
-Here are just a few:
+Here are just a few options:

 - Wachau Valley wine tasting bike tour for two in Austria